• Skip to primary navigation

 • 1 teaspoon ginger peeled and julienned

-• 1 green onion whites separated from greens, finely chopped
+• 1 green onion finely chopped - white and green parts separated

-• ½ tablespoon vegetable oil or any neutral oil
+• ยฝ tablespoon vegetable oil or any neutral oil

 Instructions

-• Slice chicken breast thinly into ¼-inch thick pieces against the grain on an angle.
-Transfer to a medium-sized bowl.
-Marinate sliced chicken with Marinade ingredients as listed above and set aside.
+• Slice chicken against the grain on an angle into ยผ-inch thick pieces.
+Transfer to a medium bowl and marinate with marinade ingredients as listed above.
+Set aside.

-• Rinse the rice grains at least 3 times until the water runs clear to remove excess starch.
+• Rinse the rice grains with cold water until the water runs clear, at least 3 times.
 Strain and set aside.

-• At 22-minute mark, use a whisk and rapidly stir the rice until it breaks down, about 1-2 minutes.
-If you don't own a whisk, you can also use an immersion blender or allow this to cook for another 20-30 minutes until the rice breaks down on its own.
+• At the 22-minute mark, rapidly whisk the congee until it breaks down, about 1-2 minutes.
+(Or use an immersion blender or cook for another 20-30 minutes until the rice breaks down on its own).

-• Add in the marinated chicken in small batches, followed by scallion whites and ginger.
-Give it a mix.
-Boil chicken until fully cooked and no longer pink throughout, about 2-4 minutes.
+• Add marinated chicken in small batches, scallion whites and ginger.
+Stir to separate the chicken pieces and boil until meat is cooked, about 2-4 minutes.

-• Season with salt and chicken powder.
+• Season with salt and chicken bouillon powder.
 Remove off heat.
-If you like the congee more runny, mix in another ½ cup of water and season with more salt to taste if needed.
+(If you prefer the congee runny, mix in ยฝ cup or 125 ml hot water and add more salt to taste).

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!